Priority: - Control

 - By displacing native plants this decreases the biodiversity and habitat for butterflies.

-- Butterfly bush flowers may offer native butterflies a nectar source but unfortunately theis leaves do not offer catepillars a proper food source.
-Therefore, this plant disrupts the butterfly life cycle and negatively impacts native vegetation and wildlife.
+- Butterfly bush flowers might be a nectar source, but there are no North American native caterpillar that will feed on the leaves - this plant disrupts the butterfly life cycle and negatively impacts native vegetation and wildlife.

 - Remove seed capsule before they ripen and produce seeds.